micktwomey/2017-quizbuzz-table-quiz/all_questions.md

 ---

-# Bitcoin recently crossed the $10,000 mark, in which year did it cross the $1000?
+# Bitcoin recently crossed the $10,000 mark, in which year did it cross the $1000 mark?
 ## 2013

 ---